-Wheel and Wheel Trim Care
+Wheel And Wheel Trim Care

-chrome-plated wheels, should be cleaned regularly with a mild soap and water to prevent corrosion.
-To remove heavy soil, use MOPAR® Wheel Cleaner or equivalent, or select a nonabrasive, non-acidic cleaner.
-Do not use scouring pads, steel wool, a bristle brush or metal polishes.
-Only MOPAR® cleaners or equivalent are recommended.
+- All wheels and wheel trim, especially aluminum and chrome plated wheels, should be cleaned regularly with a mild soap and water to prevent corrosion. - To remove heavy soil and/or excessive brake dust, use MOPAR® Wheel Cleaner or equivalent or select a non-abrasive, non-acidic cleaner.

+Do not use scouring pads, steel wool, a bristle brush, or metal polishes.
 Do not use oven cleaner.
-Avoid automatic car washes that use acidic solutions or harsh brushes that may damage the wheels' protective finish.
+These products may damage the wheel's protective finish.
+Avoid automatic car washes that use acidic solutions or harsh brushes that may damage the wheel's protective finish.
+Only MOPAR® Wheel Cleaner or equivalent is recommended.